Guillermo del Toro's unrealized projects: Born

+The Changeling remake

+In 2007, it was revealed that del Toro would be producing a remake of the 1980 horror film The Changeling for Rogue Pictures.
+No director had been attached to the project, but early drafts were written by Paul Haggis alongside David Kajganich.

 The Orphanage remake

-In 2007, New Line Cinema bought the rights to produce an English-language remake with del Toro as producer.
+In 2007, New Line Cinema bought the rights to produce an English-language remake of The Orphanage with del Toro as producer.
 On remakes, the original's director J. A. Bayona noted that "The Americans have all the money in the world but can't do anything, while we can do whatever we want but don't have the money" and "The American industry doesn't take chances, that's why they make remakes of movies that were already big hits".
 On August 4, 2009, Larry Fessenden was announced as the director of the American remake.
 Fessenden later announced that he would not be involved with directing the remake, stating "Working on the script with Guillermo was a very exciting experience, but then I got into a casting miasma and that's where the thing is; I think they're gonna do it another way, actually.
 So I think I'm out of it.
 Hopefully they'll still use my script, but I'm not sure I'm directing it anymore".
 In January 2010, Mark Pellington replaced Larry Fessenden as director of the project.

-On August 5, 2011, Guillermo del Toro stated that the remake would reflect his original vision for the film, and that it had been planned even when the first version was in production.
+On August 5, 2011, del Toro stated that the remake would reflect his original vision for the film, and that it had been planned even when the first version was in production.
 "Even when we produced the Spanish movie, I had intended to remake it because we had a very different screenplay that, because of money and time, got turned into the movie you saw – which is great, but there was this other structure for the original script that I wanted to try.
 So even before we shot the first film it was an economic decision, a pre-existing creative decision, to change it."
 Del Toro also praised the new film's director.
 "We have Mark Pellington attached as director – I'm a big fan of his The Mothman Prophecies and his video work – and we are out to actors, so we're hoping to get things going soon."
 On August 30, 2011, it was reported that American actress Amy Adams was in talks to star as Laura, the main character, who was played by Belén Rueda in the original film.
 It was also stated that the current incarnation of the remake screenplay had been written by Larry Fessenden and Sergio G. Sánchez, the sole writer of the original film.

-3993

-On November 8, 2007, ComingSoon.net reported that del Toro was working on a spiritual sequel to Pan's Labyrinth, titled 3993 and intended to be the third and final installment of a Spanish Civil War film trilogy.
-However, del Toro scrapped the project after deciding to direct Hellboy II: The Golden Army.
-In October 2022, del Toro confirmed that Pinocchio was the last in the Childhood and War trilogy.

-Death: The High Cost of Living
+Mnemovore

+In 2007, Hans Rodionoff, co-creator of the Mnemovore DC horror comic, confirmed he would be directing a film version of the story executive produced by del Toro.
+Rodionoff presented footage of a demo reel during the H. P. Lovecraft Film Festival in October, which was apparently filmed at del Toro's behest.